Omentir

 Run a small hallucination test before launch.
 Ask the system to write messages for ten deliberately awkward prospects: a company outside your ICP, a profile with no title, a prospect at a competitor, an account with no recent activity, and an account where the signal is weak.
 The campaign should either write a restrained message or reject the prospect.
 It should never manufacture a reason to reach out.

 Audit test drafts for any feature claim that is not in your product profile.
-If the AI references dashboards, CRM syncs, integrations, customer results, or guarantees that are not explicitly approved, tighten the context and add a disallowed-claims section.
+If the AI mentions dashboards, CRM syncs, integrations, customer results, or guarantees that are not explicitly approved, tighten the context and add a disallowed-claims section.

 Personalized campaigns use variables such as first name, company name, title, recent post, hiring signal, funding event, tech stack, location, or pain point.
 Those variables are useful only when the data is present and interpreted correctly.